|

 great for keeping down weeds and making a nice, soft and biodegradable

-(and relatively inexpensive) place for me to walk and from which to
+(and relatively inexpensive) place to walk and from which to

 aren't going to feel comfortable out there.
 And for most gardens,